MartinWie/PassGen/README.md

     - Add toggle button
     - Store state for that
     - Also store the word length and the language(checkout localStorage or sessionStorage)
-- add required footer stuff
 - Add donation(keep the service running) button and Github link to the project
 - Add option to generate Public/Private Keypair in browser client(some sort of toggle)
     - Figure out how to generate the pair on the client
     - Text field for the public key use something like this -> https://cruip.com/auto-growing-textarea-with-tailwind-css/
-- Generate a link where user genarate a private key and the creator gets the public link
+- Generate a link where user generate a private key and the creator gets the public link
+- Checkout how to move password generation to client
+    - list of hidden tags and take form there?
+    - Alpine.js
+    - Hyperscript?
+- add required footer stuff
+- host
+- Optimize
+    - click to response time?
+        - Check where we can add loaders
+        - Navigation? -> on click already add the highlighting
+    - Loading times:
+        - Introduce static html pages?
+        - Build step to produce the pages?
+        - checkout creating static html files for a CDN?
 - simple pw on ssh hostname
-- Think about cleanup
+- Think about cleanup database records
+    - Cronjob?
+    - Database config?

 https://p.7mw.de/